stefanosiano/PowerfulImageView/README.md

 3) Customizability,
 4) Ease of use.

-To know more about these, read feature pages.
+To know more about these, read each feature page (links below).